michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0099.md

 - v: complete a pass
 - v: locate exactly
 ### Family
-nail: nailed, nailer, nailing, nails+;nailer: nailers
+- nail: nailed, nailer, nailing, nails+
+- nailer: nailers
 ### Examples
 - The stories elicited pushback from the industry, leading to legislative actions, including rules to require ventilation at all New York state nail salons.
 - She spoke no English, but found a job at a nail salon run by a Portuguese woman.